Scarcity and urgency are valuable concepts in business, and

 When it comes to the underlying mechanics of why people buy,

-urgency and scarcity into your campaigns or sales funnels, here are the top 5 ways:
+urgency and scarcity into your marketing campaigns or sales funnels, here are the top 5 ways:

 1. Include urgency in

 should always be followed by instructions for how to act.
-For example, if you were to say ‘Hurry!
-Act Now!’ it should be followed by a clear directive, such as "Visit us at..." or "Enter your email below."
+For example, if you were to say "Hurry Act Now!," it should be followed by a clear directive, such as "Visit us at..." or "Enter your email below."

-Here are some other examples of urgency words and phrases:
+Here are some examples of urgency words and phrases:

 - Closing soon